studentX/lab2/prometheus/README.md

 # <img src="../assets/lab.png" width="32" height="auto"/> Prometheus Hangman Lab

-> We're going to play a hangman game ;) The game consists of a couple of
+> We're going to play a hangman game 🎉🎊🥳 The game consists of a couple of
 > services namely hangman and dictionary and a CLI to submit guesses.
 The hangman
 > service queries the dictionary service to get a list of words for the guess
 > word.
-The code is already implemented and deployment manifests are in the k8s
-> directory.
 To play the game, we are going to leverage Prometheus metrics to
 > track good/bad guess counts as well as tracking win rates.
 Next, we are going
 > to display the tally metrics in a Grafana dashboard.
 Sounds cool?